LeandroTheDev/maui_android_demonstration/plugins/ImageCropper/README.md

 ﻿# Compiling and using the plugin
 ### Compiling
--  dotnet pack -c Release
+-  dotnet build -c Release
 ### Adding to your project
 - dotnet add package ImageCropper.MAUI --source ..\plugins\ImageCropper\bin\Release\